NamespaceV/NamespaceV.github.io/BoardgameManuals/DinosaurIsland.md

 - reroll gene dies
 - discard 2$ cost upgrades
 - move all other upgrades to cheaper spaces, and fill the blanks with new upgrades
+- reveal new dino for each pile where recipe was taken

 ## Phase Objectives and game end